ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 }
 ```

-Unfortunately that _doesn't trigger the change detection_ since the Async pipe only runs markForChecked on the components ChangeDetectorRef.
+Unfortunately that **doesn't trigger change detection** since the async pipe only runs markForChecked on the components ChangeDetectorRef.

-So we need a Async pipe which can trigger change detection.
+So we need an async pipe which can trigger change detection.
 Luckily the ngrx team is [working](https://github.com/ngrx/platform/pull/2046) on exactly that.

 # 🚀 ngrx PushPipe and let directive